 Your job post has to do more than just advertise your job.
 It has to advertise your entire organization, often to someone who has never heard of you.
 And it has to do it in a way that accurately and comprehensively conveys who you are.

 So take the time to write job posts that any outsider can understand.
 Be clear and comprehensive.
 Include perks, benefits, and commitments to diversity and inclusion.
-Factor the candidate experience into every line of every job post and every step of your hiring process.
-And use job description software to help.
+And factor the candidate experience into every line of every job post and every step of your hiring process.
+(Also, use job description software to optimize your posts.)